 “And you will marry Oom Dan?”
 I could almost see his brain trying to connect the dots.

-“Yes, Alex just like Daddy is now married to Tante.
-Mommy will marry Oom Dan and Oom Dan loves you too.”
+“Yes, Alex, just like Daddy is now married to Tante.
+Maybe one day I will get married too.”

-He smiled and said, “Okay so I have two Daddies and two Mommies?!”
+He smiled and said, “Okay, so I will have two Daddies and two Mommies?!”

-“Yes, you have!
+“Yes, you will!
 Aren’t you lucky to have 2 Daddies and 2 Mommies that love you?”

 I sat with his question for a while and discussed it with Dan.
-Before I moved to Bali he asked me similar yet deeper questions as he cried in my arms.
-He was truly heartbroken and my heart ached for him.
-Being the only boy in the class whose mother and father is divorced must be hard for him.
+Before I moved to Bali, he asked me similar yet more profound questions as he cried in my arms.
+He was truly heartbroken, and my heart ached for him.
+Being the only boy in the class whose mother and father are divorced must be hard.
 To see his friends show up with their parents for school activities must have been difficult to understand for Alex.

 He realizes he is different…

-But it is up to me as his mother to show him that being different is more than okay!
-To guide him to look at his situation from a different point of view.
-Instead of “Oh I am a product of a broken home.”
+But it is up to me, as his mother, to show him that being different is more than okay!
+To guide him to look at his situation from another point of view.
+Instead of “Oh, I am a product of a broken home.”
 Into “I have two families that love me so much.”

 How will I do that?
-By working closely with his father, my fiancé, and his teachers.
+By working closely with his father, my family, and his teachers.
 I don’t have all the formulas figured out just yet.

 It will take time and patience…

-This is where his father and I really need to be a team in helping him cope and even thrive despite how different his life is compared to his classmates.
+This is where his father and I need to be a team in helping him cope and even thrive despite his different life compared to his classmates.

-Thankfully his father and I have reached a higher new level of co-parenting lately.
-We both want him to have a great life, to grow up to be a healthy well-mannered boy and we both realize we need to be a team despite our circumstances.
+Thankfully his father and I have reached a new level of co-parenting lately.
+We both want him to have a great life and to grow up to be a healthy, well-mannered boy, and we both realize we need to be a team despite our circumstances.

-We continue to discuss openly different ways to discipline him and bring him up.
+We continue to discuss different ways to discipline and bring him up openly.
 This is something I have been struggling with.
-Most people don’t have little idea how hard it is to be the one who has to solely discipline him.
+Most people don’t have little idea how hard it is to be the one who has to discipline him solely.

 My boy is struggling and needs his father’s guidance too.

-That’s why I am so grateful that his father recently has been more involved.
+I am so grateful that his father has recently been more involved.
 We communicate almost daily now.
 We agreed that Alex needs to know what to expect.
 He needs structure.
-We worked out a schedule together to allow him to spend more time with his father.
+We worked out a schedule to allow him to spend more time with his father.

 We have some challenges too in school that we are still dealing with.
-Behavioral issues…I asked the teacher to uphold discipline despite his ‘sad story’ of being a child from divorced parents.
-It should not be used as an excuse to not do any work in school.
-His teacher felt deeply sorry for him, she almost cries when she said Alex told her that he was living with his father.
-His teacher nearly gasped in horror when I told her I plan to go back to work fulltime.
-The school counselor said his behavior improved greatly since I quit working a few months ago but I need to get back to work.
+Behavioral issues…I asked the teacher to uphold discipline despite his ‘sad story’ of being a child of divorced parents.
+It should not be used as an excuse not to do any school work.
+His teacher felt deeply sorry for him.
+She almost cried when Alex told her he was living with his father.
+His teacher nearly gasped in horror when I told her I planned to return to work full-time.
+The school counselor said his behavior has improved significantly since I quit working a few months ago, but I need to return to work.

 Being a single mom is hard enough.
 Being a child of divorced parents is difficult.
 It has been quite a challenging few months.

-Then it hits me, that is why he could easily walk away after we discussed why his parents can’t live together anymore.
+Then it hits me.
+That is why he could easily walk away after we discussed why his parents couldn’t live together anymore.